englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 <Resize RelativeTo="SizeChange" Duration="0.5" Easing="CircularInOut" />
 ```

-The only value `Resize` has for `RelativeTo` at the moment is `SizeChange`, which resizes relative to the change in size of the element.
+`Resize` has two options for `RelativeTo` at the moment:

+* `SizeChange` - resizes relative to the change in size of the element specified by the `RelativeNode` property.
+* `SizeFactor` - resizes the element individually on both axes, relative to an element specified by the `RelativeNode` property.
+To control the size factors, use the `X` and `Y` properties to set one axis at the time, or use the `Vector` property to set the factor of both axes at once, using a two-dimensional vector.

 ### $(TransitionLayout)